Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/Introduction.md

 -[Tiago Rodrigues, Advanced Graphics Tech: Moving to DirectX 12: Lessons Learned, GDC 2017](https://www.gdcvault.com/play/1024656/Advanced-Graphics-Tech-Moving-to)
 -[Yuriy O’Donnell, FrameGraph: Extensible Rendering Architecture in Frostbite, GDC 2017](https://www.gdcvault.com/play/1024612/FrameGraph-Extensible-Rendering-Architecture-in)

-2. Material/Shader System
+2. **Material/Shader System**
-Needs research about what we need for the game we're developing.
+   - Needs research about what we need for the game we're developing.

-3. A Good GPU Memory Manager
+3. **A Good GPU Memory Manager**
-  We currently use VMA tool for the underlying memory management but we need to expose extra features to be able to do some low-level jobs like memory aliasing.
+   - We currently use [VMA](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) for the underlying memory management but we need to expose extra features to be able to do some low-level jobs like memory aliasing.

 ## Wrap-Up